Pristine Seas Science Database

 Technical Foundation

-- Google BigQuery for scalable data storage and querying
+- Google BigQuery — Petabyte-scale data warehouse

-- Quarto for documentation
+- Quarto — Literate programming and documentation